 This version of TextWrangler is a boon to coders and system administrators.
 It gives you direct integration with the Unix scripting environments of Perl, Python, and shell scripts.
 This version has improved syntax coloring for a plethora of structured languages and file formats.
 The program also now sports a powerful AppleScript dictionary.

-in the Terminal, it launches the graphical TextWrangler.
+The command line edit utility enables TextWrangler to be a first-class Unix text editor.
+When you invoke edit in the Terminal, it launches the graphical TextWrangler.
 You can then edit the text files at hand with TextWrangler, and save them with whatever Unix ownership privileges are necessary.

 Macworld’s Buying Advice